Top task management apps

 What's the difference between task management and project management?

-Task management focuses on individual to-dos and ownership.
-Project management adds structure, timelines, and cross-functional coordination for larger, multi-phase workflows.
+Task management is about individual to-dos and ownership.
+Project management layers on structure, timelines, and cross-functional coordination for larger, multi-phase work.

 Recommended reading Recommended reading icon